bio-ontology-research-group/DeepSVP/README.md

 ```

 ## Running the DeepSVP prediction model
-- Download all the files from [data](https://bio2vec.cbrc.kaust.edu.sa/data/DeepSVP/) and place them in the folder named "data":
+- Download all the files from [data](https://bio2vec.cbrc.kaust.edu.sa/data/DeepSVP/) and place the uncompressed files/repository in the folder named "data":
 ```
 mkdir DeepSVP/          ;# /path_of_your_DeepSVP_repository/
 cd DeepSVP